nathanielgreen/CV/README.md

 Makers Academy is a 12 week full-time coding bootcamp.

 - Took part in pair-programming every day over the 12 weeks.
-- Exposed to best coding practices and theories such as Test-driven Development, Red-Green-Refactoring, Agile Learning.
+- Exposed to best coding practices and theories such as Test Driven Development, Red-Green-Refactoring, Agile learning.
-- Experience of programming in teams during Makerthon, a 4-day project, and in Makers Academy Final Projects, a 2-week project, working in teams of 4-5 members.
+- Experience of programming in teams during Makerthon, a 4-day project, and in Makers Academy final projects, a 2-week project, working in teams of 4-5 members.
-- Working to deadlines and being able to produce functional MVP's quickly that can be built upon with ease.
+- Working to deadlines and being able to produce functional MVPs quickly that can be built upon with ease.
 - Can work well in high-pressure situations with limited time windows.